 I did the only thing I knew how to do when I was in pain and that was write, so here goes.
 One of my most cherished friends, Adam, passed away yesterday.

 It is with an extremely heavy heart and tears rolling down my face that I type that.
 I am struggling to find the words to write, so instead I am going to tell you about him.

 The first thing I want to say is that Adam was my biggest fan, my greatest supporter.
-From the day I met him, he read every single one of my blog posts, and watched every video too.
+From the day I met him.
 It stings knowing that he'll never read this, but I know he is watching over me as I am writing it.
-He shared all of my social media posts with his friends, always encouraging people to read and watch.
+He shared all of my social media posts with his friends, always encouraging people to follow along.
 He was such a cheerleader for everything I did.
 I always felt really reassured because of this.
 He told me often how proud he was of me and it meant so much, knowing that I had someone who truly believed in everything I did.
 He would send me "daily reminders", he would call them, where he'd tell me that I was amazing.
 His encouragement and belief in me was everything I needed and more.

 I never doubted how much of a good friend he was.
 We went through a lot together and just hearing his kind words soothed my soul.
 He had the most positive, infectious energy.
 He knew how to turn everything that was seemingly negative, into a learning lesson, or something worthwhile.
 His incredible attitude was his strength.
 He fought how he knew to best, with a smile on his face and laughter as his medicine.